Skip to content

 Risk of misinformation spikes without fact-checking (Sustainalytics, March 2025) Consensus-based verification for censorship-resistant truth-seeking

-Limited interoperability; content siloed Composability allows seamless integration across virtual worlds
+Limited ; content siloed Composability allows seamless integration across virtual worlds

 Vulnerable to corporate pressures leading to harm (Amnesty, February 2025) Empowers users and communities for resilient safety mechanisms